 Roughly speaking, a card with 250 W TDP needs a 500 Watt PSU and a robust cooling mechanism with a higher no of large-sized fans.

-Number and size of fans, along with the form factor of the graphic card determines the cooling power of a GPU card.
-The higher the number, the more the size and the larger the form factor of GPUs, the higher their cooling power.
+The number and size of fans, along with the form factor of the graphic card determines the cooling power of a GPU card.
+The higher the number, the more the size, and the larger the form factor of GPUs, the higher their cooling power.
 It is as simple as this.